Undergraduate Dissertation Prize

 Postgraduate Dissertation Prize

-The 2024 GLTRG Undergraduate Dissertation Award offers a prize of £100 for the best taught Masters dissertation in leisure/tourism/sports geography, submitted as part of a Ma or MSc degree at a UK-based University.
+The Geographies of Leisure and Tourism Research Group is offering a £100 prize for an outstanding Masters dissertation in leisure/tourism/sports geography, submitted as part of a MA or MSc degree.

-- Entries should be accompanied by a copy of the instructions given to students, a note of the dissertation credit rating and the mark awarded
+• Entries should be accompanied by a copy of the instructions given to the student, a note of the dissertation marking scheme and the mark awarded.

-- The student shall provide the current University email address as well as a personal one to be notified of the results of the competition.
+• The student should provide the current University email address, as well as a personal, to ensure the student can be notified of the results of the competition.

 Postgraduate Dissertation Prize Winners